What is procurement orchestration? The complete guide to unifying intake-to-pay

 Have your procurement managers become professional "receipt chasers"?
 When teams spend hours emailing employees for missing receipts, vendor tax forms, or budget codes, strategic work suffers.

-3. Rogue spend and “Shadow IT” are increasing
+3. Rogue spend and shadow IT are increasing

 When the procurement intake process is difficult or opaque, employees will bypass it.
-"Rogue spend" is rarely an act of malice; it is usually a symptom of bad User Experience (UX).
-If buying software requires navigating a confusing, clunky interface, employees will use their corporate cards instead, creating compliance risks.
+Rogue spend is rarely an act of malice, but rather a symptom of bad user experience.
+If buying software requires navigating a confusing, clunky interface, employees will use their corporate cards instead, creating compliance risks and tail spend that's nearly impossible to track.

-Orchestration solves this by providing a consumer-grade "front door" for intake.
 When the process is easy, intuitive, and transparent, adoption increases naturally.
 By removing the friction, you enforce strict financial governance and approval controls without impeding speed, turning potential rogue spend into managed, compliant purchasing.

 Take control of your procurement process with Zip